Luiz Henrique (footballer, born March 1999)

-Luiz Henrique Araújo Silva (born 18 March 1999), known as Luiz Henrique, is a Brazilian professional footballer who plays as a midfielder for Criciúma.
+Luiz Henrique Araújo Silva (born 18 March 1999), known as Luiz Henrique, is a Brazilian professional footballer who plays as a midfielder for Avaí.

 Professional career

 Flamengo

 Luiz Henrique made his professional debut with Flamengo in a 0-0 Campeonato Carioca tie with Macaé on 18 January 2020.

 Fortaleza

 On 21 February 2020, Luiz Henrique transferred to Fortaleza on a 2-year contract.